CaptainCrowbar/unicorn-lib/unicorn/regex.md

 * `BasicRegex& BasicRegex::operator=(BasicRegex&& r) noexcept`

 Life cycle functions.
 The default constructor is equivalent to construction from an empty pattern.
-The second constructor will throw `FlagError` if an invalid combination of flags is passed, or `RegexError` if the pattern is invalid.
+The second constructor will throw `std::invalid_argument` if an invalid combination of flags is passed, or `RegexError` if the pattern is invalid.
 See above for full details of how the flags are interpreted.

 * `BasicRegex::match_type BasicRegex::anchor(const string_type& text, size_t offset = 0) const`
 * `BasicRegex::match_type BasicRegex::anchor(const utf_iterator& start) const [not defined if CX is void]`